Moses is an adult (approx. 7 year old) mix of possibly Chow/Sharpei. He was found roaming in the suburbs and was definitively not in good shape.

-I have now started looking for a good home for MOSES so that I can bring him on a ground transport to WA in December - to end his journey here in the Pacific Northwest.
+I have now started looking for a good home for MOSES so that I can bring him on a ground transport to WA to the Pacific Northwest.

 A quiet home with a strong bond to whoever will be the lucky person to become Moses's owner - is what I am looking for.

 If you have another dog - female might be best.
 We do not know how he would be with a cat/with cats - but the founder of ADR.org is experienced in dog/cat introductions/scenarios and would be advising you well.

 Moses will be first living with the Founder on Orcas Island.
 A better assessment with her male dogs (and female dog) as well as cats would be on the books.